Parigoritis – Kyprovasa – Profitis Ilias – Parigoritis

 After 6 hours 5 minutes walking you will be back at the three-way junction at Kyprovasa.
 Take the right hand road, crossing the stream bed and retracing your steps for the long climb up the hill and back to your car.
 This last section is – we think – the most physically and mentally challenging part of the walk but if you are as fit as you think (!) then you should arrive back after around 7 hours 30 minutes walking (not forgetting to add a lunch stop to this timing).

-October 2016: Blackcap, Chukar, Coal Tit, Cyprus Wheatear, Hooded Crow, House Sparrow, Jay, Kestrel, Orphean Warbler, Sardinian Warbler, Short-toed Treecreeper, Stonechat, Wheatear, Willow Warbler, Wood Pigeon,
+Birds seen on this walk: Blackcap, Chukar, Coal Tit, Cyprus Wheatear, Hooded Crow, House Sparrow, Jay, Kestrel, Orphean Warbler, Sardinian Warbler, Short-toed Treecreeper, Stonechat, Wheatear, Willow Warbler, Wood Pigeon,